m-blazejczyk/zk-yesod/README.md

 # zk-yesod
-The website of "Zeszyty Komiksowe" rewritten in Haskell using Yesod.
+The website of "Zeszyty Komiksowe" magazine rewritten in Haskell using Yesod.